ventixeprog24/BookingServiceProvider/README.md

     Console.WriteLine($"Failed to retrieve booking: {getReply.Message}");
 }

-// Example: Create a new booking var createRequest = new RequestCreateBooking
+// Create a new booking
+var createRequest = new RequestCreateBooking
 {
     Userid = "user-123",